machida97/machida97/README.md

 ## 🚀 About Me

 I am a Data Science enthusiast with a PhD in Pure Mathematics, passionate about applying analytical and machine learning skills to real-world problems.
 I enjoy exploring data, building predictive models, and creating interactive visual analytics.
-Currently, I am focused on **SpaceX launch analysis** and portfolio projects to showcase my skills in Python, SQL, and interactive dashboards.

 ---